 Under current regulatory and policy settings the New Zealand citizens must be usually resident in Australia for a continuous period of a least 5 years before the date of application and that continuous period of usual residence in Australia started on or before 19 February 2016.

-Note: New Zealand citizens whose first arrival in Australia was after 19 February 2016 are not eligible to apply for this pathway.
+Note: New Zealand citizens whose residency began in Australia after 19 February 2016 are not eligible and able to apply for this pathway.

 As of 1 July 2021 the AMENDED criteria is available to New Zealand citizens who:

-(a) would have likely met the minimum amount of the income requirement for the 2019–20 income year if not for the effect of the COVID‑19 pandemic on the Australian economy;
+- would have likely met the minimum amount of the income requirement for the 2019–20 or 2020-2021 income year/s if not for the effect of the COVID‑19 pandemic on the Australian economy, and

-(b) could not meet the minimum amount of the income requirement for the 2019–20 income year because of the effect of the COVID‑19 pandemic on the Australian economy.
+- could not meet the minimum amount of the income requirement for the 2019–20 or 2020-2021 income year/s because of the effect of the COVID‑19 pandemic on the Australian economy.

 Allowance for time spent offshore due to COVID-19 travel restrictions to be counted as residence in Australia for applicants who were on a pathway to meeting the ‘usually resident’ requirement for the visa.

 To apply for this visa, New Zealanders must meet these criteria:

 - Usually resident in Australia for a continuous period of at least 5 years immediately before applying, and